 Not if you’re careful.
 If you cover your cough, wash your hands and keep your hands away from your face, you can stay healthy.
 Using hand sanitizer after touching surfaces touched by others is a great idea.
 (Just make sure your bottle is less than the 3.4 oz/100 ml allowed by safety guidelines!)
 Hand-sanitizer towelettes also offer an easy, airplane-friendly way to keep your hands clean and reduce your risks.

 Possibly.
 The increased mingling of people in an airport does present some risk.
 You’re likely to be in contact with more people — and more potentially contaminated surfaces — than normal as you are being processed for a flight or walking through a concourse.
 This is the most important time to keep hands clean with soap and water or hand-sanitizer.

 True.
 A recent study found that the likelihood of developing a cold was greater with less than seven hours of sleep, compared with eight or more hours of sleep.
 Think about how you might get more rest before, during and on your way home from a trip.
 If you don’t plan ahead, it’s all too easy to stay up late the night before travel.
-For long flights, eye patches, earplugs or noise-canceling headphones and a neck pillow can help you sleep.
+For long flights, sleep masks, earplugs or noise-canceling headphones and a small pillow can help you sleep.

 Not likely.
 A popular vitamin-mineral-and-herb supplement claims to reduce risks of infection while flying, but no data support those claims.
 Small supplemental doses of vitamin C or D won’t hurt you, but practicing good hand hygiene will pack more of a punch in preventing infection.

 False.
 A lot of folklore exists about caffeine and carb-loading, but no data show that any jet-lag “remedies” actually work.
 One thing that won’t help is drinking alcohol to fall asleep on a plane.
 Drinking enhances dehydration, and dehydration worsens jet lag.